avanturallc/avanturallc.github.io/content/about/_index.md

 ---
 title: "About Us"
 date: 2018-07-12T18:19:33+06:00
-heading : "WE ARE ROXO DESIGN.
-AN AWARD-WINNING CREATIVE STUDIO IN FLORIDA." description : "We are specialized in developing forward-thinking brand identities, websites, illustration and animation for all types of customers.
-And we do this by bringing our customers through each phase of the design process with us."
+heading : "WE ARE AVANTURA STUDIO.
+A WEB DESIGN AND WEB DEVELOPMENT AGENCY." description : "We are specialized in developing personalize websites, specifically for psychologists and private practitioners.
+We analyzed the market leaders among these industries and are ready to deliver the optimal website for you!
+Additionally, we provide hosting services and choose the best domain name for you!"
 expertise_title: "Expertise"
-expertise_sectors: ["Customer Experience Design", "Digital Products", "Development", "Campaign & Content", "Employer Branding", "Animation & Motion Graphics", "Packaging & Product Design", "Retail & Spacial", "Print & Editorial Design", "Concept/Text", "Information Design"]
+expertise_sectors: ["Website development", "Web design", "Hosting services", "Domain selection", "Web consulting", "Mail hosting", "Contact forms", "E-commerce"]
 ---